swcarpentry/git-novice/reference.md

 [Licensing](09-licensing.html)

-*   People who incorporate GPL'd software into theirs must make theirs open;
-    most other open licenses do not require this.
+*   People who incorporate GPL'd software into their own software must make their software also open under the GPL license; most other open licenses do not require this.
 *   The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization.
 *   People who are not lawyers should not try to write licenses from scratch.

 [Hosting](10-hosting.html)